 Consider one last point when introducing business analysts to your teams—determine the pace of change.
 I favor a gradual change while educating stakeholders on reasons for the change.
 If you surprise your stakeholders with unexpected change, they may resist the change and undermind your efforts.

 For some projects, the project manager may have to perform the business analysis role.
 However, many project managers lack business analysis skills.
 Fortunately, there are ways to boost your skills.

-Check out the growing field of business analysis.
 The International Institute of Business Analysis (IIBA) offers the CBAP (Certified Business Analysis Professional) certification.
 The Project Management Institute (PMI) has also created the new PMI-PBA (Professional in Business Analysis) certification to equip project managers with stronger business analysis skills.

 Which is better?
 Both are excellent.
 The CBAP is broader than the PMI-PBA and includes strategic and enterprise business analysis activities.
 The PMI-PBA focuses on requirements management in the context of projects and programs.
-Here is a more in-depth comparison of the two certifications.